jerhat/Babibot/README.md

 # Babibot

-A rudimentary [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) chess engine used as a project to introduce my son to coding.
+A rudimentary [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) chess engine used as a project to introduce my son to coding.

-It is actually the most simple engine since it is currently only returning a random legal move.
-We aim at adding more _intelligence_ later on.
+It is under developement.
+We are aiming at reaching 1500 for all time controls on [Lichess](https://lichess.org/).

-It is using [python chess](https://pypi.org/project/chess/) library.
+It is using the [python chess](https://pypi.org/project/chess/) library.

-You can challenge me using any UCI-compatible chess UI (e.g. [scid](http://scid.sourceforge.net/)) or online on [Lichess](https://lichess.org/) at https://lichess.org/@/Babibot.
+You can challenge me using any UCI-compatible chess UI (e.g. [scid](http://scid.sourceforge.net/)) or online at https://lichess.org/@/Babibot.